-Within this context, Catholic schools in the Diocese of Maitland-Newcastle aspire to be:

-"Communities of living faith where the heart of all we do is Jesus Christ."
+Catholic Schools in the Diocese of Maitland-Newcastle participate, under the leadership of the Bishop and in partnership with parents and parishes, in the mission of the Church to provide quality education in the context of a living Catholic Christian tradition.
+Within this context, Catholic schools in the Diocese of Maitland-Newcastle aspire to be: "Communities of living faith where the heart of all we do is Jesus Christ."
 (Adapted from: The Catholic School's Office Diocesan Vision Statement, 2016)

-As such, they are to:

-Be truly Catholic in their identity and life;

-Be centres of the 'new evangelisation';

-Enable students to achieve high levels of 'Catholic religious literacy'; and

-Be led and staffed by people who will contribute to these goals.
+As such, they are to: Be truly Catholic in their identity and life; Be centres of the 'new evangelisation'; Enable students to achieve high levels of 'Catholic religious literacy'; and Be led and staffed by people who will contribute to these goals.
 (Catholic Schools at a Crossroads, 2007)

-St Joseph's is a "Mercy School", that bases its core values on the Mercy Charism and the values established by Catherine McAuley.
+As a "Mercy School", St Joseph's bases its core values on the Mercy Charism and the values established by Catherine McAuley.
 Our Positive Behaviours Program utilises these values and the Mercy insignia is prominently displayed around our school.
 Our crest includes the school motto "Together with Christ" and is used along with the school mantra "Learning Together with Care and Respect".